matplotlib/matplotlib/doc/users/dflt_style_changes.rst

    mpl.rcParams['hatch.linewidth'] = 1.0 / dpi  # previous ps and Agg hatch linewidth

-There is no API level control of the hacth linewidth.
+There is no API level control of the hatch linewidth.

 .. _default_changes_font: